dustincys/SCRATCH-TCR/README.md

 ```

 ## Configuration
 The subworkflow can be configured using the `nextflow.config` file.
 Modify this file to set default parameters, profiles, and other settings.
+An institution profile should be created whenever running the pipeline in an HPC environment, please refer to [Step-by-step guide to writing an institutional profile](https://nf-co.re/docs/tutorials/use_nf-core_pipelines/config_institutional_profile)

 ## Output
 Upon successful completion, the results will be available in a directory named after your project (`<project_name>`).
 You can open the report in your browser: